Lewis Kerr: Speedway career

-In 2017, he made the final of the British Speedway Championship for the first time, finishing 11th.
+In 2017, Kerr made the final of the British Speedway Championship for the first time, finishing 11th.
 In 2018, he resigned for King's Lynn as well as appearing for Glasgow and reached the final of the British Championship again.
-During 2019 he signed for Eastbourne for the SGB Championship 2019, while remaining at King's Lynn in the highest league and he finished in 5th place at the 2019 British Speedway Championship.
-The highlight of a lost 2020 season due to COVID-19 pandemic was a 10th placed finish in the 2020 British Speedway Championship.
+During 2019 he signed for Eastbourne for the SGB Championship 2019, while remaining at King's Lynn in the highest league and he finished in fifth place at the 2019 British Speedway Championship.
+The highlight of a lost 2020 season due to COVID-19 pandemic was a tenth placed finish in the 2020 British Speedway Championship.

-In 2021, he rode for the King's Lynn Stars in the SGB Premiership 2021 and the Eastbourne Eagles in the SGB Championship 2021.
+In 2021, Kerr rode for the King's Lynn Stars in the SGB Premiership 2021 and the Eastbourne Eagles in the SGB Championship 2021.
 When the Eagles withdrew from the league due to financial issues Kerr joined the Redcar Bears for the remainder of the 2021 season.

 Kerr had a testimonial meeting at King's Lynn Speedway on 20 March 2022, for ten years service to speedway.
 During 2022, he initially rode for King's Lynn before signing for Sheffield in the SGB Premiership 2022.
 He also continued to ride for the Redcar Bears in the SGB Championship 2022 and won the 2022 SGB Championship Pairs Championship for Redcar, with Charles Wright.
 He also helped Sheffield win the League Cup and reach the Play off final.

 In 2023, Kerr re-signed for the Sheffield Tigers in the SGB Premiership, where he won the league title.
 He also signed for Oxford Cheetahs in the SGB Championship 2023.

-For the 2024 season, he re-signed for Oxford but with their Premiership team the Spires and joined Berwick Bandits in the Championship.
+For the 2024 season, Kerr re-signed for Oxford but with their Premiership team the Spires and joined Berwick Bandits in the Championship.
 Kerr re-joined Poole Pirates for the SGB Championship 2025 and was also brought in for Sheffield to replace the injured Tai Woffinden.